neelapalasravani/LLM-WebSearch-AI-Agent-with-Judgeval/README.md

 ```
 ### 3. Add Your API Keys

-Place the following in a `.env` file in the project directory.
+Create the following in a `.env` file in the project directory.
 ```

 JUDGMENT_API_KEY=your_judgeval_api_key